-New Delhi, May 28 (IANS) The Delhi police Tuesday told a court here that the IPL spot fixing scandal was allegedly linked to fugitive underworld don Dawood Ibrahim as bookie Ashwini Aggarwal alias Tinku Mandey was in touch with him and his aides.
+New Delhi, May 28 (IANS) Delhi Police Tuesday told a court here that the IPL spot fixing scandal was allegedly linked to underworld don Dawood Ibrahim as bookie Ashwini Aggarwal alias Tinku Mandey was in touch with him and his aides.

-The court directed the Tihar Jail authorities to present Mandey before a Mumbai court which issued production warrants against him.
+The court directed Tihar Jail authorities to present Mandey before a Mumbai court, which issued production warrants against him.

 Crickers S. Sreesanth, Ankeet Chavan and Ajit Chandila, who played for Rajasthan Royals team in the IPL, were also arrested in Mumbai by Delhi Police for their alleged involvement in spot fixing in matches for payments up to Rs.60 lakh for giving away pre-determined number of runs in an over.

 The opinions, beliefs and viewpoints expressed by authors, news service providers on this page do not necessarily reflect the opinions, beliefs and viewpoints of Hill Post.
 Any views or opinions are not intended to malign any religion, ethnic group, club, organization, company, or individual.

 Hill Post makes no representations as to the accuracy or completeness of any information on this site page.